PriyantNikhare/JavaMastery/Project_6_Supermarket_Billing_System/README.md

 # Supermarket Billing System

 ## Project Overview
 The **Supermarket Billing System** is a console-based Java application designed to manage supermarket billing operations.
 This application allows users to add items to a cart, view the cart, and generate a bill.
-It's a simple yet powerful tool for understanding basic Java concepts and applying them in a real-world scenario.
+It's a simple yet powerful tool for understanding and applying basic Java concepts in a real-world scenario.

 ## Features
 - **Add Item**: Add items to the cart by specifying the name, price, and quantity.